odoo/documentation/content/applications/finance/fiscal_localizations/belgium.rst

 Certified POS system
 --------------------

-The Odoo POS system is certified for the major versions of databases hosted on **Odoo Online** and **Odoo.sh**.
+The Odoo POS system is certified for the major versions of databases hosted on **Odoo Online**, **Odoo.sh**, and **On-Premise**.
 Please refer to the following table to ensure that your POS system is certified.

 .. list-table::
    :header-rows: 1